AlicanAkkus/WSCEP/README.md

 On first of March, all attendees will be announced.

-### Capacity
+## Capacity

 The program has a limit of **30 attendees**.

-### Instructor
+## Speakers

-**Lemi Orhan Ergin**, Co-Founder of Craftbase, Founder of Software Craftsmanship Turkey
+**Lemi Orhan Ergin**, Co-Founder of Craftbase, Founder of Software Craftsmanship Turkey.
 [Lemi Orhan Ergin](https://www.linkedin.com/in/lemiorhan) is a software craftsman with a passion in raising the bar of his profession and sharing his experiences with the communities.
 He is the co-founder of Craftbase and Turkish Software Craftsmanship Community.
 He has been developing software since 2001.
 He worked as a developer, a technical leader, an Agile coach, An Agile Practice Lead and a trainer at Sony, eBay and iyzico before founding his own company.
 He is an active practitioner and trainer in Agile methodologies, Scrum, Extreme Programming and engineering practices and technologies.

-Giving back to the community is the way he lives.
-He has already spoke at 30+ conferences and 100+ seminars, organized 200+ meetups, created a podcast series and distributed his talks to feed his passion.
-His slides are viewed more than 1 million times.
+Special guests may join our sessions.
+We love surprises:)

-### Schedule
+## Schedule

 | Date | Week | Topic |
 |:--- |:--- |:--- |